 More often, we find that when this statement is made during a counseling session, it is a threat coming from a place of deep distress and frustration.
 While you might later decide you did not mean this statement, your partner will remember what you said and might even take you seriously.
 Your marriage counselor is on your side to help solve and work through negative feelings within the relationship to preserve the good while healing the bad.
 Threatening to end the relationship in the middle of counseling is expressly working against this effort.

 There are also some things your therapist should not say.
 Your therapist should never be the one to tell you that your relationship needs to end.
 They should also never say anything that makes you feel judged,, belittled, or otherwise unsupported.
-At Well Marriage Center, we practice marriage-friendly counseling, listening to your specific mutual needs, goals, and concerns to tailor an approach that can help you and your partner find your way back to each other.
+At Well Marriage Center, we practice pro-relationship counseling, listening to your specific mutual needs, goals, and concerns to tailor an approach that can help you and your partner find your way back to each other.

 How To Handle Feeling Attacked in Couples Therapy